 What made you think that drag was something you wanted to try?

-I wanted to try drag because it was different from the norm.
+I wanted to try drag because it was so different from the norm.
 I knew I was different but just didn’t know what type of “different” category I was meant to be.
 I did not know what gay was at the time, but I knew i was different.
 I knew I did not enjoy wearing the clothes the rest of the boys were wearing, the haircut the boys were wearing, the behavior and sports the rest of the boys were doing.
 I wanted to be different so I gave drag a try.
 I’ve always enjoyed acting and sometimes I would pretend I was the female character in a movie or television show.
 When I was in my bedroom singing, I would pretend I was Christina Aguilera or Britney Spears, never N’Sync or Backstreet Boys.
 So I guess when you combine all those elements together, a drag queen would be it!

 Considering you came from a conservative background, how difficult was that for you to decide to try drag?